Economics (A Level)

 • Poverty and inequality

-• Emerging and developing economics
+• Emerging and developing economies

 • The financial sector